waterloo-rocketry/or-airbrake-plugin/README.md

-# Airbrake plugin
+# Airbrake Plugin
 An OpenRocket plugin adding airbrake behaviour in simulations.

+At each simulation timestep, the plugin calculates airbrake extension given a Controller.
+Then, it calculates and overrides the simulation drag force given the current airbrake extension and dynamic pressure.

+## Setup
+### Requirements
+JDK 17 is required.

 ### Build
+1. Clone this repo.
-Download and place the [latest](https://github.com/openrocket/openrocket/tags) OpenRocket jar in the root directory.
+2. Download and place the [latest](https://github.com/openrocket/openrocket/tags) OpenRocket jar in the root directory.

-Build the plugin jar using Gradle.
+3. Build the plugin jar to `target/` using Gradle: `./gradlew jar` or run jar task via IDE.

-### Run
+### Usage
-To use plugin, place the plugin jar in the OpenRocket plugins folder, most likely found at ```/home/user/.openrocket/Plugins``` or ```C:\Users\user\AppData\Roaming\OpenRocket\Plugins```.
+**Option 1 (manual):** Place the plugin jar in the OpenRocket plugins folder, most likely ```/home/user/.openrocket/Plugins``` or ```C:\Users\user\AppData\Roaming\OpenRocket\Plugins```.

+**Option 2 (gradle run):** Use `./gradlew run` (or use an IDE navigator) to automatically build the jar then run OpenRocket.
+(This runs OpenRocket using Java via the jar in this folder.).

+---

+**OpenRocket must be restarted to load/reload the plugin.**

-The plugin will be available to add to simulations via ``` New Simulation > Simulation Options > Add extension > Waterloo Rocketry > Airbrakes```.
+Add the plugin to a simulation via ``` New Simulation > Simulation Options > Add extension > Waterloo Rocketry > Airbrakes```.

-Alternatively, use the Gradle "run" task to automatically build the jar and run OpenRocket together.
+Currently, there is no settings interface; the plugin is hard-coded to run the PID Controller.